ArtskydJ/tweet-tweet/README.md

 ## `TweetTweet(auth)`

-If you don't know how to get the tokens and secrets from twitter, see [AUTHENTICATION.md](https://github.com/ArtskydJ/tweet-tweet/blob/master/AUTHENTICATION.md) for detailed instructions.
+If you don't know how to get the tokens and secrets from Twitter, see [AUTHENTICATION.md](https://github.com/ArtskydJ/tweet-tweet/blob/master/AUTHENTICATION.md) for detailed instructions.

 - `auth` is an object with the following properties, all of which are required:
 	- `consumerKey`